keslert/keslert.github.io/_posts/2017-10-01-quals-prep.md

 ### Prefab: Implementing Advanced Behaviors Using Pixel-Based Reverse Engineering of Interface Structure

-Reverse engineer the pixel representation of an interface to overlay a new interface on top of it that provides additional functionality such as Bubble selection, Sticky Inputs
+Reverse engineer the pixel representation of an interface to overlay a new interface on top of it that provides additional functionality such as Bubble selection, Sticky Inputs, Fade Sliders

 Source -> Interpretation -> Target